kevinpettersson/scheduling-application/docs/RAD/rad.md

 While the already existing TimeEdit works well, it can sometimes be hard to organize or customize the calendar to fit specific needs of the students.
 Our goal with this project, is therefore to make a calendar manager app that makes TimeEdit calendars more user-friendly and easy for the user to customize.

 With TimeBridge, you can directly import your TimeEdit links and filter events by course code or activity type (such as lectures or labs) to create a personalized schedule.
-You’ll also be able to view your schedule, apply your preferences, and export it as an ICS file or use a link to integrate with other calendar tools like Google Calendar.
-Additionally, you can add a TimeEdit link containing courses that both you and your friends are attending to our application, assigning attendees to each event to easily distinguish between your own course events and those of your friends.
+You’ll also be able to view your schedule, apply your preferences, add your own personalized calendar events, and export it as an ICS file or use a link to integrate with other calendar tools like Google Calendar.
+Additionally, it is possible to assign attendees to the different events in the calendar app.
+This makes it possible to create a combinded schedule, with both your own courses, as well as the courses of your friends or lab partners, and easily distinguish between your own course events and those of your friends.
+This feature is something we believe is extra helpful when trying to plan group activities, such as labs.

 ## Requirements
-These are the following textual requirements for our project:
+These are the following textual requirements for our project.
+These requirements works as a guideline when developing the product, as well as works as a foundation for when creating user stories.

 ### Functional Requirements:
-1. The system shall allow users to import their schedules directly from TimeEdit using a valid URL link.
+1. The system should allow users to import their schedules directly from TimeEdit using a valid URL link.
-2. The system shall enable users to filter events by course code.
+2. The system should enable users to filter events by course code.
-3. The system shall allow users to filter events by activity type (For example lectures, labs..)
+3. The system should allow users to filter events by activity type (For example lectures, labs..)
-4. The system shall provide functionality for cleaning up event titles by removing unnecessary course codes and duplicate course names.
+4. The system should provide functionality for cleaning up event titles by removing unnecessary course codes and duplicate course names.
-5. The system shall provide functionality for assigning events to specific individuals or teammates.
+5. The system should provide functionality for assigning events to specific individuals or teammates.
-6. The system shall allow users to export their customized calendar as an ICS file.
-7. The system shall allow users to export the calendar as an ICS file or calendar link.
+6. The system should allow users to export their customized calendar as an ICS file or calendar link.

 ### Non-functional Requirements:
-1. The system shall have an intuitive user interface that is easy to navigate.
+1. The system should have an intuitive user interface that is easy to navigate and use.
-2. Filtering or customizing events shall update the calendar view in real time.
+2. Filtering or customizing events should update the calendar view in real time.

 ### GUI Mockups
 Based on these requirements, we created a GUI mockup in Figma.
 Our goal is to create a user interface that is clean, visually appealing and easy for the user to navigate.